epoikos-project/simulation/README.md

 - `schemas/`: Pydantic schemas for data validation and serialization.
 - `services/`: Business logic and service layer components.
 - `subscribers/`: Contains the NATS subscribers.
+- `tests/`: Contains the test files for the application.
+It uses [pytest](https://docs.pytest.org/en/stable/) for testing.
+  - `bf*.py`: Basic functionality tests for agents.
+  - `ps*.py`: Problem-solving tests for agents.
+  - `s*.py`: Global simulation tests for different scenarios.
 - `main.py`: The main entrypoint for the FastAPI application.
 - `utils.py`: Utility functions used throughout the application.
 - `pyproject.toml`: Project configuration and dependencies.
 - `alembic.ini`: Alembic configuration for database migrations.
+- `README.md`: Documentation for the project.